 Bar with Food: No bar or Restaurant.

 Beer to try: Known for their Belgian Saison, The Biere de Ferme is a trendy pick.
-Furthermore, a farmhouse style is featuring a rustic blend of malts, with a seamless blend of white wine and tart lemon.
+Furthermore, a farmhouse-style features a rustic blend of malts, with a seamless blend of white wine and tart lemon.
 An easy choice for our list of the best breweries in Kansas City!

 Tours: No Tours.